 Therefore, it is important to learn about and use relapse prevention techniques.
 The relapse process occurs in a progression towards a return to addictive or self-destructive behavior.
 Along the way, there are many ways to prevent this behavior from going any further, such as developing a plan tailored to maintaining healthy new behaviors.
-A very useful method to prevent relapse is to ask for help from a counselor or experienced peer, and to use relaxation skills reduce anxiety and cravings.
+A handy method to prevent relapse is to ask for help from a counselor or experienced peer and to use relaxation skills to reduce anxiety and cravings.

 Another method is to develop alternative activities, recognize “red flags,” avoid risky situations, rehearse responses to predictably difficult events, and use stress management techniques to create options when the pressure is intense.
-Many individuals also find that using diet and exercise to improve mood and reduce mood swings can be very effective in preventing relapse.
+Many individuals also find that using diet and exercise to improve mood and reduce mood swings can help prevent relapse.